 Fossil fuels are energy resources that come from the remains of plants and animals.
 These remains are millions of years old.

 Fossil fuels, like coal, oil and natural gas, provide the energy that powers our lifestyles and our economy.
 Fossil fuels power everything from the planes in the sky to the cars on the road.
 They heat our homes and light up the night.
 They're the bedrock on which we base our energy mix.

 One of the main uses of fossil fuels is to generate electricity.
 Coal is the number one fuel source for electric generation, accounting for more than half of all resources used.
 Natural gas and petroleum also contribute their fair share.

-An impressive 33% of CCEC's electricity is generated from wind farms in North Dakota.
+An impressive 32% of CCEC's electricity is generated from wind farms in North Dakota.
 We, through Minnkota Power Cooperative, receive wind power from four sites: Valley City, Petersburg, Langdon and Ashtabula.
 Minnkota Power Cooperative's wind portfolio consists of 340 MW of energy from wind.
-For more information on wind and the Infinity Wind Project, check out Minnkota Power Cooperative's Web site
+For more information on wind and the Infinity Wind Project, check out Minnkota Power Cooperative's website.

-CCEC receives 9% of its energy from hydroelectric facilities through Western Area Power Association.
-These government owned facilities are located at various points throughout the mid-section of the USA.
+CCEC receives 10% of its energy from hydroelectric facilities through Western Area Power Association.
+These government-owned facilities are located at various points throughout the mid-section of the USA.
 Our closest facility is the Garrison Dam on the Missouri River in central North Dakota.
 There are five generating units at this site with a total capacity of 583.3 MW.
 Besides being a low-cost source, hydroelectric facilities have no carbon footprint.

 In addition to energy sources, conservation is an active way to save energy and save our future resources.
 Conservation is something we should all be practicing currently and continue to do in the future.